smiteshdas/emg-feature-robustness-under-fatigue/README.md

 On the other hand, amplitude-based features such as MAV, RMS, IEMG, VAR, and WL mainly measure signal strength rather than frequency content.
 This makes them more stable and robust for gesture classification when fatigue is present.

-An important takeaway is that features that are highly sensitive to fatigue are not always the best for fatigue-robust gesture recognition.
-The best feature choice depends on the specific task.

 ## Conclusion